 Nylon is susceptible to degradation from UV exposure.
 This is primarily an issue for mountaineers who use their gear at high elevations where the UV index is very high.
 It also creates long-term durability issues for core users who use their tents several weeks out of the year for many years.
 Polyester and DCF do not degrade as much as nylon when exposed to sunlight for extended periods of time.
 However, any lightweight fabric will be more susceptible to UV damage than a heavier equivalent.
 Thicker diameter fibers mean much of the inner part of the fiber is protected from the sun.
 Even as the outside degrades, the inside will remain intact longer.
 UV radiation penetrates farther (as a percentage of total fiber thickness) into smaller diameter fibers.
 There are fabric coatings designed to lessen the effects of UV radiation on nylon (Our ET70 fabric, for example), but for users who treat and store their tent with care, UV damage will still probably be the limiting factor in a tent’s lifespan.

 Nylon absorbs water, which poses several problems.
-In addition to weighing more, wet nylon is far stretchier than dry nylon.
+In addition to weighing more, wet nylon will expand.
 In the field, this means that a nylon fly will sag when exposed to moisture (from precipitation or high humidity) which translates to late-night trips outside to tension the fly to keep it from sagging onto the tent body.
 Again, coatings can help mitigate this issue (look for both side silicone coated fabrics instead of PU; more on this in future articles).
 While polyester also absorbs some water, it absorbs much less than nylon, and will maintain tension better when wet.

 Due to its low price and poor strength to weight ratio, polyester is generally confined to the pricepoint and car camping tent market where weight is not a design consideration.